knowbee/rwanda/CONTRIBUTOR_COVENANT.md

 ## Attribution

-This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4, available at [http://contributor-covenant.org/version/1/4][version]
+This Code of Conduct is adapted from the [Contributor Covenant](./CONTRIBUTOR_COVENANT.md), version 1.4, available at [http://contributor-covenant.org/version/1/4][version]

 [homepage]: https://www.contributor-covenant.org/version/2/0/code_of_conduct